SaaS vs Cloud Computing: What Canadian Businesses Need to Know in 2026

 Platform as a Service (PaaS)

 PaaS offers a pre-configured environment where developers can build, test, and deploy applications without managing underlying infrastructure.
 Tools, databases, and security features come pre-built.
 Microsoft Azure, AWS, and Google App Engine are major PaaS platforms used in finance, web development, and API integration.
 PaaS is ideal when you want development flexibility without infrastructure management overhead.
 You manage your applications; the provider handles everything else.
+If you’re evaluating whether to build custom tools or buy off-the-shelf SaaS, that’s exactly the kind of decision a PaaS environment helps you prototype before committing.

 Software as a Service (SaaS)